0

 ITO, Aluminum (Al), Copper (Cu), Molybdenum (Mo)

-Large-area uniformity, high purity, optical/electrical performance
+Large-area uniformity, optical/electrical performance, high purity

 Thin-Film Solar Cells

-Molybdenum (Mo), Indium (In), Copper (Cu), ITO
+Molybdenum (Mo), Copper (Cu), Indium (In), ITO

-Stable coatings, strong adhesion, cost-efficiency
+Stable coatings, strong adhesion, cost-effective deposition

 Data Storage Devices